1. The Vijayanagara Empire was founded in ___________.

 Explanation: The Bahmanis were their primary rivals in the Deccan.

-54. The “Raichur Doab” between Krishna and Tungabhadra was a frequent battlefield between:
+54. The “Raichur Doab” between Krishna and Tungabhadra was a frequent battlefield between___________.

 A) Vijayanagara and Cholas